Users in groups with ssh access are not actually given shell/ssh access

 I'm not sure how people would intend to use this unless it was for admin privileges.
 The SCP privilege will let them restrict to file copying (if you install scponly) but the only other real use might be for letting people make SSH tunnels, which they can probably do with some other restricted shell.

-#4 Updated by Jim Pingle about 9 years ago
+#4 Updated by Jim Pingle almost 10 years ago

 I've changed the shell code around a bit so that normal users with shell access just get tcsh as a shell, because the menu doesn't work properly for non-admin users.